kristaps-m/CarStatistics/README.md

    - car-statistics
      - Inside http://localhost:3000/car-statistics.
      - If no filters are entered it returns the first 1000 'CarStatistics'.
-     - Enter 'Date from' or 'Date to' or 'Speed' or None to filter 'CarStatistics'.
+     - Enter 'Date from' or 'Date until' or 'Speed' or None to filter 'CarStatistics'.
        - Remember we inserted 'CarStatistics' with dates from 01-08-2020 to 31-08-2020.
      - If you enter 'Date from' = '01-08-2020' it will returns over 200'000.
    - car-graph
      - Inside http://localhost:3000/car-graph.
      - Enter 'Date' to see average speed that day by hours.
        - Remember data contains 'CarStatistics' with dates from 01-08-2020 to 31-08-2020.
+     - You can hover over graph line to see more details.

-5. :exclamation: Use this step if data is lost or want to add new or additional data.
+5. :exclamation: Use this step if data is lost or you want to add new or additional data.
 In 'Visual Studio' open 'CarStatisticsDataLoaderIntoSystem'.

    - 3.1 Set as start up project 'CarStatisticsDataLoaderIntoSystem'
    - <img src="readme_pics/start_console_app.png">
    - 3.2 By default it will use 'speed.txt' `string THE_FILE_NAME = "speed.txt";`
-     - For testing you can use 'data_test.txt'
+     - For testing, you can use 'data_test.txt'
        - If you want to delete test files from database you can use query `DELETE FROM CarSpeedStatistics` (or similar depending on your naming)
+         - You can use 'DB Browser (SQLite)' to open 'CarStatisticsSQLite.db'
    - 3.3 Set `addDataToSQLDatabase` to `true`! (`bool addDataToSQLDatabase = true;`)
    - 3.4 Launch the 'CarStatisticsDataLoaderIntoSystem' console application.
      - At the end it should print 'End connection'.
-     - You can look inside 'CarStatisticsSQLite.db' using 'DB Browser (SQLite)'
+     - You can look inside 'CarStatisticsSQLite.db' using ['DB Browser (SQLite)](https://sqlitebrowser.org/dl/)'
      - <img src="readme_pics/data_added_to_sql.png">
    - :exclamation: If you want to add aditional data to existing one.